Halfway Houses in Wilmington, NC

 Robeson Healthcare Recovery House - 63.8 miles from Wilmington, NC

-Robeson Healthcare Recovery House is a sober living house in Lumberton, North Carolina, 28358 zip code.
+Robeson Healthcare Recovery House is a sober living house in Lumberton, NC, 28358 zip code.

 Address: 661 Burns Road, Lumberton, NC 28358 in Robeson County